ghzeni/blockgame-guide/README.md

 >BlockGame Essentials
 You can find this modpack by going to the Pirate Software discord and searching "cheddargt modpack".
-This is the easiest way to set up the mods "BlockGame Enhanced" and "BlockGame Journal", the two most important ones IMO.
+This is the easiest way to set up the mods "BlockGame Enhanced" and "BlockGame Journal", the two most important ones.

 To learn more about these, as well as all of the other mods included in this modpack, the topic on discord contains all the info you need.
 These are all safe to use and once you install the modpack, you can always add/remove mods as you please!
 If you're in doubt on whether a mod is allowed or not, ask in the discord section "#blockgame-modders" and we will promptly clear your doubts!